-A. Any person claiming a solar right shall record that right by filing a declaration in substantially the following form with the county clerk of each county in which is located any portion of the properties burdened by a solar right or any portion of the properties on which a solar right is claimed:
+A. Any person claiming a solar right shall record that right by filing a declaration in substantially the following form with the county clerk of each county in which is located any portion of the properties burdened by a solar right or any portion of the properties on which a solar right is claimed.

-SOLAR RIGHT DECLARATION.
+SOLAR RIGHT DECLARATION

-.., owner of the real property described below, claims a solar right in favor of the following described real estate in county, New Mexico:
+[Name of person] owner of the real property described below, claims a solar right in favor of the following of lescribed real estate in county y, New Mexico